Lycium: Uses

 Lycium, particularly L. barbarum, have long been used in traditional Chinese medicine.
 The leaves and roots of other species of Lycium, such as L. europaeum, when mixed with water, have been used in folk medicine.
-The fruit of L. barbatum and L. chinense, known as goji berry, is commonly consumed as a dried fruit.
+The fruit of L. barbarum and L. chinense, known as goji berry, is commonly consumed as a dried fruit.
 The Chinese tonic gou qi zi ("wolfberry fruit") is made of the fruit of any of several Lycium species, and is used as a dietary supplement.

 Ecology

 Lycium species mostly occur in arid and semi-arid climates, and a few are known from coastal zones in somewhat saline habitat types.

 Invasive species include L. ferocissimum, which was introduced to Australia and New Zealand and has become a dense, thorny pest plant there.
 It injures livestock, harbors pest mammals and insects, and displaces native species.